 The community currently supports MySQL and PostgreSQL production databases.
-Several other integrated projects already support DB2.
+Several other core projects already support DB2 (Keystone, Glance, Neutron, Ceilometer, Heat).
 This blueprint adds support to Nova for DB2 as a production database.

 Currently there is no support in the community for a deployer to run Nova against a DB2 backend database.

 For anyone running applications against an existing DB2 database that wants to move to OpenStack, they’d have to use a different database engine to run Nova in OpenStack.